alchemyplatform/aa-sdk/site/packages/aa-ethers/account-signer/introduction.md

 1.  [`getAddress`](/packages/aa-ethers/account-signer/getAddress) -- gets the `AccountSigner`'s smart account address.
 2.  [`signMessage`](/packages/aa-ethers/account-signer/signMessage) -- signs messages with the `AccountSigner`'s owner address.
 3.  [`sendTransaction`](/packages/aa-ethers/account-signer/sendTransaction) -- sends transactions on behalf of the `AccountSigner`'s smart account, with request and response formatted as if you were using the ethers.js library.
-4.  [`getBundlerClient`](/packages/aa-ethers/account-signer/getBundlerClient) -- gets the underlying viem cliemt with ERC-4337 compatability.
+4.  [`getBundlerClient`](/packages/aa-ethers/account-signer/getBundlerClient) -- gets the underlying viem client with ERC-4337 compatibility.
 5.  [`connect`](/packages/aa-ethers/account-signer/connect) -- connects the inputted provider to an account and returns an `AccountSigner`.

 ## Usage